Request scanned copies of journal articles or book chapters from the print collections of the McGill Library, to be sent to a McGill email address.

 The article or chapter will be available on a server for a period of 30 days.
 Each article may be retrieved a maximum 5 times.
 After 30 days, articles and chapters are automatically removed from the server.

-The article/chapter scanning service is offered for most materials in the library's collections that are uniquely available in print format.
-However items on course reserve and print materials that are also accessible in the library's electronic collection are excluded.
+- The article/chapter scanning service is offered for most materials in the library's collections that are uniquely available in print format.
+Print materials that are also accessible in the library's electronic collection are excluded.

 - For materials located in the library’s rare or special collections please refer to the Digitization - On demand request form.